Lisa Lockhart: 2019 season

 Lockhart qualified for the NFR in the 2019 season.
 Her season earnings are $146,352.
 She finished 3rd in the World Rankings.
 Her career earnings to date are $2,572,065.

 Highlights from this season include winning the following rodeos: the Tri-State Rodeo in Fort Madison, Iowa; the McCone County Fair PRCA Rodeo in Circle, Montana; the BHSU Rally Rode and Bullfights in Spearfish, South Dakota; the Killdeer PRCA Rodeo in Killdeer, North Dakota; the Calgary Stampede in Calgary, Alberta.

 2018 season summary

-In the 2018 season, Lockhart placed #4 in the World Standings.
+In the 2018 season, Lockhart placed No. 4 in the World Standings.
 Her total year earnings were $123.515.
 Her back number was 39.
-Her NFR qualifications were 12 (2007-2018).
+Her NFR qualifications were 12 (2007–2018).
 To date, Lockhart's total career earnings are $2,378,482.

 Horses

 Her prominent horse is named "An Oakie With Cash", nicknamed Louie out of Biebers Oakie by Lady Kaweah Cash.
-Louie is a 18-year-old buckskin (horse) gelding as of 2021.
+Louie is a 23-year-old buckskin (horse) gelding as of 2026.